Yuri Nikulin: Circus career

 Nikulin first tried himself as a comedian in 1944 when a political officer in his battalion, impressed by his repertoire of jokes, ordered him to organize entertainment for the division, which he did with resounding success.
 Encouraged, once the war ended, Nikulin unsuccessfully tried to enter VGIK, Russian Institute of Theatre Arts, Mikhail Shchepkin Higher Theatre School.
 Finally he was accepted into Noginsk theatre school, but soon changed his mind and entered the Moscow Сircus school.

 Nikulin's style and precise delivery, as well as his mastery of timing and his hilarious masks made him an outstanding comedian.
-He started as an assistant of Karandash, then the most famous clown in USSR.
-In circus school Nikulin met Mikhail Shuidin, they formed a clown duo and performed together throughout the whole career.
+He started as an assistant of Karandash, then the most famous clown in the USSR.
+In circus school Nikulin met Mikhail Shuidin.
+They formed a clown duo and performed together throughout their whole careers.

-In the ring, Nikulin played a phlegmatic, slow and unsmiling person, in the West he was compared to the Buster Keaton and Charlie Chaplin.
-Rich in mimicry, doleful of expression, Nikulin was hailed as “a brainy clown” outside Russia.
+In the ring, Nikulin played a phlegmatic, slow and unsmiling person, in the West he was compared to Buster Keaton and Charlie Chaplin.
+Rich in mimicry, doleful of expression, Nikulin was hailed as "a brainy clown" outside Russia.

 Nikulin, affectionately called "Uncle Yura" by Russian children, relied mainly upon his wits to earn his place in history as one of the best clowns of the 20th century.
-He stopped performing as a clown at 60, explaining that “a clown shouldn’t be gray, it looks pathetic”.
+He stopped performing as a clown at 60, explaining that "a clown shouldn’t be gray, it looks pathetic".

 Cinema

 His screen debut came in 1958 with the film The Girl with the Guitar.
 He appeared in almost a dozen major features, mainly in the 1960s and 1970s, and achieved great success with short films directed by Leonid Gaidai."

-The first two works with Gaidai, Dog Barbos and Unusual Cross and later Bootleggers (Russian: Samogonchiki or The Moonshine Makers, 1961), were also where Nikulin was featured as a character named Fool in The Three Stooges-like trio, along with Georgy Vitsin as Coward and Yevgeny Morgunov as Pro.
+The first two works with Gaidai, Dog Barbos and the Unusual Cross and later Moonshiners (Russian: Samogonshchiki or The Moonshine Makers, 1961), were also where Nikulin was featured as a character named Fool in The Three Stooges-like trio of Coward, Fool, and Pro, along with Georgy Vitsin as Coward and Yevgeny Morgunov as Pro.
 In former Soviet republics he is particularly well known for his role in popular film series about the criminal trio.
 The series included such films as Operation Y and Shurik's Other Adventures and Kidnapping, Caucasian Style.

-His most popular films include comedies The Diamond Arm, The Twelve Chairs, Grandads-Robbers.
+His most popular films include the comedies The Diamond Arm, The Twelve Chairs, Grandads-Robbers.
 His dramatic talent revealed itself in tragic roles in Andrei Tarkovsky's Andrei Rublev and several films on World War II themes (Sergei Bondarchuk's They Fought for Their Country, Aleksei German’s Twenty Days Without War).